 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-To help accelerate the improvement of dirt and gravel streets with at least an asphalt surface, new design standards that sharply reduce the cost of improvements.
-Streets that meet the following minimum criteria may qualify for the new design options for improvement.
+A new approach is needed to help pave these streets and get pedestrians, bicyclists, vehicles, and residents up out of the mud and gravel.
+To make it easier for property owners to improve dirt and gravel streets with at least an asphalt surface, new design standards were developed with the intent to lower the cost of improvements.
+Streets that meet the following minimum criteria may qualify for the new design options: